pldn/LDWizard-old/README.md

 ### 4.5 ETL conversion script

-The LDWizard will use the predefined ETL-script RATT to perform the transformation step.
+The LD Wizard will use the predefined ETL-script RATT to perform the transformation step.
 [RATT (RDF All The Things)](https://www.npmjs.com/package/@triply/ratt) is picked as the tool can be used in a client-based setting to transform CSV into RDF.
-[RATT](https://www.npmjs.com/package/@triply/ratt) also gives the LDWizard an expressive and expandable toolkit to create complex transformation procedures if necessary.
+[RATT](https://www.npmjs.com/package/@triply/ratt) also gives the LD Wizard an expressive and expandable toolkit to create complex transformation procedures if necessary.

 ### 4.5.1 Description and Priority

-The LDWizard will make a few assumptions about the CSV format.
+The LD Wizard will make a few assumptions about the CSV format.

 - We assume that there is only one subject in the script/CSV/template
 - We assume that the description about the subject in the script is handled as high as possible in the template.